NATIONAL WEBMISTRESS DAY

 A WebMistress is a woman who designs, develops, markets and maintains websites.
-While the term has existed since the mid-1990s, it officially entered technology’s lexicon in June of 1995 when Kat Valentine secured the domain name WebMistress.com and began web development under the job title WebMistress.
-The previously existing WebMaster had arrived on the scene as early as 1986 according to various classified ads.
+The term has existed since the mid-1990s.
+The term officially entered technology’s lexicon in June of 1995.
+That month, Kat Valentine secured the domain name WebMistress.com.
+Taking the name a step further, Valentine then began web development under the job title WebMistress.
+Comparatively, the term WebMaster arrived on the scene as early as 1986, according to various classified ads.

-There are now thousands of women working under the job title WebMistress, but the word still raises eyebrows more than 20 years later.
-WebMistress has a place not only on the résumé but is a legitimate job title in the business world.
-As part of National WebMistress Day, take the time to acknowledge the women in web development to promote the job title in the business and lose the stigma associated with the word.
+Now, thousands of women work under the job title WebMistress.
+More than 20 years later, the word still raises eyebrows.
+However, WebMistress has a place not only on the résumé but is a legitimate job title in the business world.
+Take the time to acknowledge the women in web development to promote the job title in the business and lose the stigma associated with the word.

 Share your experiences in web design.
 While you’re at it, give a shout out to an outstanding WebMistress you know.